 An interview with the admissions panel upon invitation.

-For fieldwork admission students will be required to take routine TB tests and receive a Hepatitis C vaccine in order to participate in fieldwork placements.
+For fieldwork admission, students may be required to undergo medical checks and vaccination in order to participate in fieldwork placements.

 The MSOT at USC consists of 30 specific courses (67 credits) which is the only pathway to completion of this graduate programme.